zakharb/zakharb/README.md

 linkedin.com/in/zakharb

-Full stack software developer with a background in cyber security and 10+ years experience in Computer Science.
+Full stack Software Engineer with a background in Cyber Security

 Python | Asyncio | FastAPI | JavaScript